 Lord Mayor Elect

-The Lord Mayor's Show Lord Mayor Elect
+The Lady Mayor's Show Lord Mayor Elect

 City of London elects a new Lord Mayor every year.
 The Lord Mayor must have served as a Sheriff of the City, and since 1435 he or she has been chosen from among the City's Aldermen.